-Weijian Shan is the Co-Founder and Executive Chairman of PAG, one of Asia’s leading alternative investment firms managing over $50 billion in assets.
-Recognized as one of the region’s most influential financiers, he has more than 25 years of experience in private equity across the Asia-Pacific and established PAG’s private equity business in 2010.
-Before launching PAG, Shan was a Partner at TPG Capital and Co-Managing Partner of TPG Asia (formerly Newbridge Capital), where he spearheaded landmark deals that generated billions in returns for investors.
-His career also includes serving as a Managing Director at J.P.
-Morgan and teaching as a professor at the Wharton School.
-Shan is the bestselling author of Out of the Gobi and Money Games, acclaimed works blending personal history and insights into international finance.
+Weijian Shan is the Co-Founder and Executive Chairman of PAG, one of Asia’s largest and most successful alternative investment firms, managing over $50 billion in assets across private equity, credit, and real assets.
+Widely regarded as one of Asia’s most influential financiers, Shan has more than 25 years of experience in private equity and played a pivotal role in shaping the industry across the Asia-Pacific region.
+Before founding PAG’s private equity business in 2010, he was a Partner at TPG Capital and Co-Managing Partner of TPG Asia (formerly Newbridge Capital), where he led landmark transactions that delivered billions of dollars in investor returns.
+Earlier in his career, he served as a Managing Director at J.P.
+Morgan and taught as a professor at the Wharton School of the University of Pennsylvania.
+Beyond finance, Shan is an accomplished author, best known for his bestselling books Out of the Gobi and Money Games, which combine vivid personal history with deep insights into global markets, private equity, and international finance.

 Weijian Shan Professional Experience / Academic History